Homotopy Reconstruction via the Cech Complex and the Vietoris-Rips Complex: Discussion and Conclusion

-Finally, we emphasize that our result also allows the radii $\{r_{x}\}_{x\in\mathcal{X}}$ to vary across the observation points $x\in\mathcal{X}$.
-Considering different radii is practically of interest if each data point has different importance.
-For example, one might want to use large radius on the flat and sparse region, while to use small radius on the spiky and dense region.
-However, there are significant technical difficulties to allow different radius per each data point.
-As can be seen in Figure \ref{fig:eg_unionballs_nonhomotopic}, too uneven distribution of radii might lead to nonhomotopic between the \v{C}ech complex or the Rips complex with the target space.
-It has been studied in \cite{ChazalL2008} for the union of balls under the reach condition, but not the Rips complex or under $\mu$-reach case.
-Theorem \ref{thm:homotopy_rips} or Corollary \ref{cor:homotopy_cech_rips_mureach} first tackles this homotopy reconstruction problem with different radii. for the Rips complex or under the $mu$-reach condition.
+Finally, we emphasize that our result also allows the radii $\{r_{x}\}_{x\in\mathcal{X}}$ to vary across the points $x\in\mathcal{X}$.
+Considering different radii is of practical interest if each data point has different importance.
+For example, one might want to use large radii on the flat and sparse region, while to use small radii on the spiky and dense region.
+However, there remain significant technical difficulties to allow for a different radius per each data point.
+As it can be seen in Figure \ref{fig:eg_unionballs_nonhomotopic}, an uneven distribution of radii might lead to nonhomotopic between the \v{C}ech complex (or the Vietoris-Rips complex) and the target space.
+This situation has been studied in \cite{ChazalL2008} for the union of balls under the reach condition, but not the Vietoris-Rips complex or under the $\mu$-reach case.
+Theorem~\ref{thm:homotopy_rips} or Corollary \ref{cor:homotopy_cech_rips_mureach} first tackles this homotopy reconstruction problem with different radii for the Vietoris-Rips complex or under the $\mu$-reach condition.